 Although Galeria De Paris has been going for a decade, you’d not bat an eyelid if someone told you it had been open for 80 or more.
 The building and street (Rue da Galeria De Paris) have a certain pre-war elegance and grandeur, while inside, the prim tiled floor, marble-effect tables and wall-mounted cabinets convey a flavour of the belle-époque.

 That is only half the story.
 Look around you to discover upturned cars, toilets, motorcycles, Disney and turn-of-the century toys all displayed with the fondness you would normally associate with a museum.
 There is even a pulpit.

 The style is both whimsical and upright at the same time, a fun balance.

 A sedate bar-café during the afternoon, Galerías lets its hair down on weekends and evenings with dancing and suitably old time musical performances, which are appropriately in-keeping with your surroundings.

 4. Cross Club – Prague

-With bars across Eastern Europe hurriedly jumping on the steampunk bandwagon (especially Cluj-Napoca, for some reason), the last 10 years has really seen a surge in the style.
+With bars across Eastern Europe hurriedly jumping on the steampunk bandwagon (especially Cluj-Napoca in Romania, for some reason), the last 10 years has really seen a surge in the style.

 Arguably the forerunner was Cross Club, set up in 2009 as a multi-purpose bar/café/pub/club and a real counterpoint to the traditional pubs people most associate with Prague, and the mainstream clubs such as Karlovy Lázně.
 Cross Club is an easy tram/metro ride to Holešovice, a suburb perfect for the cheap rents and large space normally required to pull off a sprawling venue like this.